grafana/tempo/docs/sources/tempo/operations/monitor/set-up-monitoring.md

 This procedure assumes that you have set up Tempo [using the Helm chart](https://grafana.com/docs/tempo/latest/setup/helm-chart/) and with [Grafana Agent](https://grafana.com/docs/agent/latest/flow/).
 The steps outlined below use the Grafana Agent Flow configurations described in [Set up a test application for a Tempo cluster](https://grafana.com/docs/tempo/latest/setup/set-up-test-app/).

+{{% admonition type="note" %}}
 Update any instructions in this document for your own deployment.

-**NOTE**: If you use the [Kubernetes integration Grafana Agent Helm chart](https://grafana.com/docs/agent/latest/flow/get-started/install/kubernetes/), you’ll be able to use the Kubernetes scrap annotations to automatically scrap Tempo.
+If you use the [Kubernetes integration Grafana Agent Helm chart](https://grafana.com/docs/agent/latest/flow/get-started/install/kubernetes/), you’ll be able to use the Kubernetes scrap annotations to automatically scrap Tempo.
 You’ll need to add the labels to all of the deployed components.
+{{% /admonition %}}

-### Before you begin
+## Before you begin

 To configure monitoring using the examples on this page, you’ll need the following running in your Kubernetes environment: